top of page

 The area where tourists are allowed within Maras is relatively limited.

 If Maras is up your alley read on and consider pairing the Inca ruins of Moray with your visit to the area.
-For those seeking a broader set of ideas don't forget to check out my full Peru Travel Guide.
+For those seeking a broader set of activity ideas don’t forget to check out my list of the best activities to do in Cusco Peru.

-When we visited the ticket cost us 70 soles (about $20 USD) but also grants you access to Ollantaytambo, Pisac and Chinchero.
+When we visited Peru the entry ticket cost us 70 soles (about $20 USD) but also grants you access to Ollantaytambo, Pisac and Chinchero.

-This ticket is different from the one needed to access Sacsayhuaman and the other Inca ruins located closer to Cusco.
+This ticket is different from the one needed to access Moray and some of the other Inca Ruins such as Sacsayhuaman located closer to Cusco.

 You should be able to purchase a ticket near the Moray entrance.
 Be sure to have cash on hand to purchase your ticket or for purchasing goods from the locals who setup shop here as well.